 To His Excellency the Governor of Western Australia:

 1. The trustees and the controlling authority of the .........................................
-Cemetery, being a public cemetery appointed under the Cemeteries Act 1897 2 (or the ................................................. being an association incorporated under the Associations Incorporation Act 1895 3, established and constituted in connection with the cremation of dead human bodies, and holding a certificate under the hand of the Executive Director that the association is an association to which the provisions of section 4 of the Act may reasonably be extended), hereby apply for a licence to use and conduct a crematorium under and in accordance with the provisions of the Act, at and in the cemetery at the site next mentioned.
+Cemetery, being a public cemetery appointed under the Cemeteries Act 1897 2 (or the ................................................. being an association incorporated under the Associations Incorporation Act 1895 3, established and constituted in connection with the cremation of dead human bodies, and holding a certificate under the hand of the Chief Health Officer that the association is an association to which the provisions of section 4 of the Act may reasonably be extended), hereby apply for a licence to use and conduct a crematorium under and in accordance with the provisions of the Act, at and in the cemetery at the site next mentioned.

 2. The buildings to be used as the crematorium have been erected upon (or will be erected upon) that portion of the area of the said cemetery which has been defined and set apart by the trustees of the cemetery as a site for the crematorium, namely: —